89luca89/distrobox/docs/posts/integrate_vscode_distrobox.md

 for non-opensource version of VS code.
 There are community made extensions like [DevPod Containers](https://open-vsx.org/extension/3timeslazy/vscodium-devpodcontainers) that work in VSCodium

-This guide has become outdated and you will need to expect that some things have broke since then.
+This guide has become outdated and you will need to expect that some things broke since then.

 ## From distrobox